HISTORY OF THE GYPSUM ASSOCIATION

-Late 1920sSeveral constituents of the gypsum industry agree that creating a formal association offers a number of advantages over continuing to operate as Gypsum Industries, an informal research and standard setting group.
+Late 1920sSeveral constituents of the gypsum industry agree that creating a formal association offers a number of advantages over continuing to operate as Gypsum Industries, an informal research and standard- setting group.

 1930The Gypsum Association is formally established.

 April 17, 1930

 At the first meeting of the Gypsum Association, James Leenhouts is elected as President/Chairman and Henry J. Schweim (pictured) is hired as the “engineer of the Association.”

 1930Schweim, now Secretary of the Corporation and Chief Executive Officer, establishes the Association’s first office in Chicago.

 1931The Technical Problems Committee requests and receives approval to conduct four fire tests with the National Bureau of Standards.

-1933The Association volunteers to participate in the National Industrial Recovery Act (NIRA) by developing the Code of Fair Practice for the Gypsum Industry.
-To assist with the development of the Code, the Gypsum Association attempts to unite all United States gypsum companies under the Association.
+1933The Association volunteers to participate in the National Industrial Recovery Act by developing the Code of Fair Practice for the Gypsum Industry.
+To assist with the development of the Code, the Gypsum Association attempts to unite all U.S. gypsum companies under the Association.

 1934The Association expands its criteria for membership eligibility.

 1935The Pacific Coast division of the Gypsum Association emerges.

 1938The Association appoints an Advertising and Promotional Committee.

 1940sThe Association works to develop a more fire-resistant gypsum board.

-The Association publishes,The ABC’s of Plastering, to educate contractors and architects.
+The Association publishes The ABC’s of Plastering, to educate contractors and architects.

-1945During the post-war housing boom, the Technical Problems Committee and the Promotional Committee seeks Underwriters Laboratories labeling for gypsum sheathing and authorizes $1000 for fire testing of gypsum sheathing.
+1945During the post-war housing boom, the Technical Problems Committee and the Advertising and Promotional Committee seek Underwriters Laboratories labeling for gypsum sheathing and authorize $1,000 for fire testing of gypsum sheathing.

 Henry Schweim retires and Lloyd H. Yeager (pictured) fills the vacancy.
 A decade-long public relations campaign begins that includes production of a series of films, such as Shaping the Future with Gypsum Board, and accompanying literature, including New Gypsum 2-Ply Wallboard.

 1947A 1-hour fire-rated system is achieved.

 1955White Magic airs on television to an estimated audience of over 54 million viewers.
-Promotional committee runs a series of articles in newspapers and magazines under the “Add a Room” campaign.
+The Advertising and Promotional Committee runs a series of articles in newspapers and magazines under the “Add a Room” campaign.